espressif/esp-protocols/esp_modem/docs/internal_desing.md

 ## CMUX terminal

-The below diagram depicts the idea of using CMUX terminal mode using the CMUXedTerminal class which is a terminal (it implements the basic read/write methods) interfacing arbitrary number of virtual terminals, but at the same time it is also composed of another terminal, the real terminal, which is multiplexed.
+The below diagram depicts the idea of using CMUX terminal mode using the CMux class which is a terminal (it implements the basic read/write methods) interfacing arbitrary number of virtual terminals, but at the same time it is also composed of another terminal, the real terminal, which is multiplexed.